 Do I have a Ground Beef Recall Lawsuit?

-The Food Poisoning Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in ground beef recall lawsuits.
+The Food Poisoning Liability Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in ground beef recall lawsuits.
 We are handling individual litigation nationwide and currently accepting new E. coli food poisoning cases in all 50 states.